neondatabase/neon/storage_scrubber/README.md

 Example:

-`env AWS_PROFILE=dev cargo run --release -- purge-garbage --node-kind=pageserver --depth=tenant --input-path=eu-west-1-garbage.json`
+`env AWS_PROFILE=dev cargo run --release -- purge-garbage --input-path=eu-west-1-garbage.json`

 Add the `--delete` argument before `purge-garbage` to enable deletion.
 This is intentionally not provided inline in the example above to avoid accidents.
 Without the `--delete` flag